confio/tgrade-docs/developer/02-smart-contracts/02-installation.md

 # Installation

-In this section, we will gear up your workhorse for developing, deploying and, enjoying smart contracts on Cosmos SDK.
+In this section, we will gear up your workhorse for developing, deploying and, enjoying smart contracts on Tgrade network.

 ## Go {#go}